Bedarra Island: Luxury Great Barrier Reef Accommodation

-The Great Barrier Reef, one of the seven wonders of the natural world, stretches 350,000 square kilometers along the entire North Queensland coast.
-It is larger than the United Kingdom, longer than the Great Wall of China and is amongst the world’s top ten scuba and snorkeling destinations.
+Bedarra Island is a private gateway to the Great Barrier Reef, one of the seven wonders of the natural world.
+The Great Barrier Reef stretches 350,000 square kilometres along the entire North Queensland coast.
+It is larger than the United Kingdom, longer than the Great Wall of China and is among the world’s top ten scuba and snorkelling destinations.

 For an indulgent travel experience, please contact us to discuss a private transfer.